ADD CONDITION

 Additional Clinical Information

-The medication is administered orally.
-For adults and children aged 12 years and older, the recommended dosage is to dissolve one lozenge slowly in the mouth, with the option to repeat every two hours as needed or as directed by a healthcare professional.
-It is important to note that this medication is not recommended for children under 12 years of age.
+The medication is administered orally, with specific instructions for different age groups.
+Adults and children aged 12 years and older should dissolve one lozenge slowly in the mouth, repeating every two hours as needed or as directed by a healthcare professional.
+Use is not recommended for children under 12 years.

 Drug Information (PDF)